NeuroJSON/jnifti/JNIfTI_specification.md

 ```

 Please note that all composite data types (marked by "\*" in Table 2)
-can not be stored in the direct form, and one must use the annotated array format
+can not be stored in the direct form and therefore must be stored using the annotated array format.
-instead.

-All above three forms are valid JSON formats, and thus can be converted to the corresponding
+All three of the above  forms are valid JSON formats, and thus can be converted to the corresponding
 BJData formats when a binary JNIfTI file is desired.
 Using the optimized N-D array
 header defined in the JData specification, the binary storage of the direct-form
 array can be efficiently written as